- LIC’s annual bonuses come out of the valuation surpluses in policyholders’ funds. They are not guaranteed

 Now that you know how bonuses are decided and paid by traditional insurance policies, tempted to buy one?
 Well, there are three caveats to bear in mind.

 One, bonuses in life policies work on simple interest basis.
 Unlike the returns on bonds or cumulative fixed deposits, the bonuses declared by insurers are simple and not compound additions to your Sum Assured.
-This means that, while declaring a bonus for any particular year, the insurer does not factor in all the past bonuses you have earned to calculate the payout.
+This means that, while declaring a bonus rate of LIC for any particular year, the insurer does not factor in all the past bonuses you have earned to calculate the payout.

 Two, you do not receive any of the bonuses in your hand and stand to receive them only at maturity.
 Though insurers may declare a simple reversionary bonus or guaranteed additions every year, these sums will add to your Sum Assured and will be eventually paid to you only at maturity.
 If you surrender the policy midway, you may not receive them.